oscar-system/Oscar.jl/docs/src/integer.md

 One or both arguments may be Julia integers, however if they both are, the result will be a Julia integer not an Oscar integer.

+Returns the quotient of ``a`` by ``b``.
 The result of the exact division of two integers will always be another integer.
 Exact division raises an exception if the division is not exact, or if division by zero is attempted.

 ```@repl oscar
 divexact(ZZ(6), ZZ(3))
 divexact(ZZ(6), ZZ(0))
 divexact(ZZ(6), ZZ(5))
+divexact(ZZ(6), 2)
 ```

 ### Powering